thepolicylab/CensusDataExamples/README.md

 Then you will need to acquire a [https://api.census.gov/data/key_signup.html](Census API key).
 Write this down in a convenient place.
 (We use our password managers.)
+But also we suggest creating a `.env` file that looks like `.env.sample` and put your API key in the designated location.

 You will then need to look up various geographic codes to find exactly what you want.
 There are examples in line of how to do this!